sandralim021/stock_management/readme.md

 Stock Management System allows the user to track the products and orders.
 It also have categories and brands that user can manage and the user can generate reports.

-Development is on going but still you can download and clone it already.

-## Programming Languages

-This project is developed by Bootstrap, Jquery and Codeigniter 3 Framework.
+I built this using Bootstrap, Jquery and Codeigniter 3 Framework.

 ## Screenshots
 ### Login